lydell/dual/readme.md

     *KeyName::dual.comboKey()

-That turns the key into a [_comboKey_](#combokey).
-See [Configuration](#configuration).
+That turns the key into a [_comboKey_](#combokeys).
 It basically means that the key sends information to the dual-role keys when pressed, and then sends itself—so you won't even notice that a comboKey is comboKey.

 If you want a key to both to be a comboKey and remap it, pass the key you want to remap it to as a parameter.
 For example, if you previously swapped the following keys like so …